Home | Simulations

 • Its adsorption power is not higher than the ion to be determined (Adsorbed after complete precipitation).

-• Suitable concentration of indicator to precipitate after complete precipitation of ions (not exceeding the ksp of its silver salt during the titration).
+• A suitable concentration of indicator to precipitate after complete precipitation of ions (not exceeding the ksp of its silver salt during the titration).

 • Acid indicator acts in alkaline media.